Dragonmystic707/exalted-reincarnated/docs/Dragonblooded/Charms.md

 The walls listen, and at your touch they speak.

 You perceive the past, as experienced by the stone or earth around you.
-Voices and movement can be felt of a specific scene are replayed, though an Earth roll is needed to resolve understanding.
+Voices and movement can be felt of a specific scene are replayed for the next few moments.
+An Earth roll is needed to resolve understanding.
 Dice penalties should be applied for anything that has happened longer than a year ago.

 Earth
 -----